ADHO/dhconvalidator/README.md

 To avoid cross site scripting issues the domain should be the same as the domain of the host site.

-If you want to use a proxy to forward the dhconvalidator requests keep in mind that the proxy must support websockets as well.
+If you want to use a proxy to forward the dhconvalidator requests the proxy should support websockets to achieve better performance results.

 This is a working [nginx] (http://nginx.org/) setting for nginx version 1.6.2:

 	map $http_upgrade $connection_upgrade {